jyjor/angular-file-switcher/README.md

 I built this as a reaction to Angular CLI QuickSwitch Plugin.
 While I find it a valuable plugin, it doesn't function _exactly_ how I want in all circumstances.
 It has the following enhancements:

+* Choose file extensions to include or exclude.
 * This plugin works with multiple tab groups how one would expect.
 * It doesn't unexpectedly rearrange the tab order.
 * Optionally keep files open - by tab group or workspace.